That calculated dollar amount results from a 71.8% acceleration from $4.98 billion 5 years earlier in 2020.

 - Warid Congo (mobile telecommunications)

 Another key indicator of a country’s economic performance is its unemployment rate.
-The Congo’s average unemployment rate was an estimated 10% for 2021, down from an average 10.3% in 2020 according to Trading Economics.
+The Congo’s unemployment rate averaged 19.8% for 2024, down from an average 20.1% in 2023 according to Trading Economics statistics.

 Brazzaville serves as the capital city for the Republic of the Congo.